Contents

 How Long Can Plywood Be Exposed to Rain?

-Plywood can typically withstand rain exposure for a day or two without significant damage, depending on the type of plywood and the severity of the rain.
+Plywood can typically withstand rain exposure for a day or two without significant damage, depending on the type of layered wood and the severity of the rain.
 However, long-term exposure can lead to serious damage such as warping, cracking, or rotting.
-Measures to protect plywood from rain include using water-resistant types like marine plywood, applying a water-resistant sealant, and drying it out quickly if it gets wet.
+Measures to protect wood board from rain include using water-resistant types like marine plywood, applying a water-resistant sealant, and drying it out quickly if it gets wet.

 Short-Term Exposure